Izesik/CS395-ComicTracker/README.md

 ./gradlew :composeApp:installDebug
 ```

-Then launch ComicTracker on a connected Android device or emulator.
+Then launch ComicShelf on a connected Android device or emulator.
 You can also open the project in Android Studio and run the `composeApp` Android configuration.

 ### iOS